30.04.2018 - 05.05.2018

 During the course 4 x 5 m sauna will be built with dove tail joints using only hand tools.
 Participants are not expected to have any log building experience.

-Training site: The course will be held in the Vanaajamaja Training Center for Traditional Building.
+Training site: The course will be held in the Vanaajamaja Center for Traditional Building and Craft.
 It is located in the small village of Mooste, in southern Estonia.
 The Center is a renovated old grain dryer surrounded by 16th-century Mooste Manor.
-The Training Center consists of a broad workshop with enormous two-story heritage protected kiln oven, a small kitchenette for coffee breaks and a Finish sauna with showers and wardrobes.
+The Training Center consists of a broad workshop with enormous two-story heritage protected kiln oven, seminar room with exposition of traditional building skills, a small kitchenette for coffee breaks and a Finish sauna with showers and wardrobes.

 Accommodations are at the Mooste guesthouse, which is a restored building in the historic manor complex.
 All meals will be provided, with an emphasis on local food.
 Full lodging is provided from Sunday April 29 evening to Sunday May 6 morning.